Logo of the website

 Both brokers have a good reputation and have been established in Switzerland for a long time.
 They are both regulated in Switzerland and will provide the same level of security.
 They both offer access to many stock exchanges.
 And since they are both in Switzerland, they must levy Swiss Stamp Tax Duty.

 Fortunately, neither of these brokers has any extra inactivity or management fee.
-And both brokers have an excellent range of ETFS, including US ETFs.
+And both brokers have an excellent range of ETFs, including US ETFs.

 We need to compare the trading fees of these two brokers.
 On the SIX Stock Exchange, here are some examples of costs for these brokers: